KyleNwosu/SentimentSync/README.md

 # SentimentSync
-This will serve as the main repository for SentimentSync - Artificial Intelligence Stock Insights
+This will serve as the main repository for SentimentSync - Artificial Intelligence Powered Stock Insights